xJosHubx/Code365/README.md

-Here I am learning to use webhooks to automate a post to code365 for Software Developer Academy!
+Here I am using webhooks to automate a post to code365 for Software Developer Academy!